ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 parameters.
 The SendError contains an implementation-specific reference to the Message to which it applies.

-## Send Parameters {#send-params}
+## Message Send Parameters {#send-params}

-The Send Action takes per-Message send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.
+Each Message can be marked with Send Parameters to control how Data associated with the Message will be sent down to the underlying Protocol Stack and transmitted.
+Note that these properties are per-Message, not per-Send.

-If Send Parameters should be overridden for a specific Message, an empty sent parameter Object can be acquired and all desired Send Parameters can be added to that Object.
-A sendParameters Object can be reused for sending multiple contents with the same properties.
+All data portions associated with a single Message share properties.
+For example, it would not make sense to have the beginning of a Message expire, but allow the end of a Message to still be sent.

+Parameters may be added to a Message object before the Message is used for sendings.

 ~~~
-SendParameters := NewSendParameters()
+Message := NewMessage()
-SendParameters.Add(parameter, value)
+Message.Add(parameter, value)
 ~~~

-The Send Parameters share a single namespace with the Transport Parameters (see
-{{transport-params}}).
-This allows the specification of Protocol Properties that can be overridden on a per-Message basis.

-Send Parameters may be inconsistent with the properties of the Protocol Stacks underlying the Connection on which a given Message is sent.
-For example, a Connection must provide reliability to allow setting an infinitie value for the lifetime property of a Message.
-Sending a Message with Send Properties inconsistent with the
-Transport Preferences on the Connection yields an error.

-The following send parameters are supported:
+The following Message Send Parameters are supported:

 ### Lifetime {#send-lifetime}